Integrating Video Cloud with Salesforce

 If your Salesforce connection is configured to use Manual viewer identification, it's up to you to identify viewers.
 For viewer tracking to occur, the user id should be passed as a URL parameter on the page that is displaying the video.
 Two URL parameters are supported:

-- bcemail - To pass the viewer's email address
+- bcemail - To pass the viewer's email address (for an example, see this topic)

 - bcsfid - To pass the viewer's Salesforce ID